lukemunsch/loreynas-ticket-counter/README.md

 - All of the amazing team members working at the tutor team for the Code Institute, whom, without which, I would be a blubbering mess!
 - My mentor Chris Quinn who has provided me with sound guidance and direction from the inception of Loreyna's Ticket Counter.
 - All of the learning materials I have been studying provided by the Code Institute.
+- Final fantasy images and names are used for educational purposes only and the information and images are taken from google searching of the specific destinations.
+This site is completely non profit and is not used for marketing of any kind.